Child Therapy in Maumelle, AR—Therapists and Counselors

 While you know your child best, certain situations benefit from professional help.
 Your child trusts you, but may not know how to open up about unusual circumstances.
 You love your child and want to help, but may not be certain how to help them recover from painful or difficult experiences—experiences you yourself may be struggling to cope with.

 A child therapist is trained in talking appropriately with children in a way the child can understand.
 The therapist will be able to ask questions that encourage open, honest answers from your child, enabling them to help your child reframe the situation in a healthier way.

 Many children need help coping with a specific situation, and once it’s overcome they discontinue therapy, though they may have an appointment a couple of times a year to make sure the child is continuing to cope well with any life changes.
 However, child therapists are also able to do testing for a variety of diagnoses, including autism and ADHD.
 Imagining your child with a diagnosis may initially seem scary, but receiving an appropriate diagnosis from a professional can actually be a major relief.
 If your child has been exhibiting behaviors that are causing trouble at home or school, finding out there’s a concrete reason may feel affirming—and more importantly, it opens up possibilities for treatment, including therapy, that can get the child and family on the road to a more positive outlook.

 Thriveworks Maumelle Child Therapy

 Thriveworks Maumelle counselors know you want nothing as much as you want your child’s success and happiness—and you want to get them help as quickly as possible.
-For that reason, we don’t keep a waiting list, and we can often schedule your first appointment within 24 hours of your call.
+For that reason, we don’t keep a waiting list.
 Don’t wait any longer to get your child on the road to a happy, healthy, successful life.